kylewscott/AutoEncoder/README.md

 ## Running:

-- Download the NeuralNetwork folder of clone this repository
+- Download the NeuralNetwork folder or clone this repository
 - Create main file outside of NeuralNework folder where autoencoder will be used
 - Compile with " g++ NeuralNetwork/activation.cpp NeuralNetwork/layer.cpp NeuralNetwork/autoencoder.cpp "nameOfYourMainFile".cpp "